MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Take a minute to consider your remediation strategy.

-    Create a plan that's based on the analysis you completed using GitHub Copilot's Ask mode.
-Consider the order in which you'll address the issues, dependencies between fixes, and how to verify that each vulnerability has been successfully remediated.
+    Create a remediation strategy that's based on the analysis you completed using GitHub Copilot's Ask mode.
+Consider the order in which you'll address your assigned issues, your approach for resolving the issue(s), and how to verify that code vulnerabilities have been successfully remediated.

-    The GitHub issues, starting with the critical issues and descending by priority, are as follows:
+    The two GitHub issues assigned to you are:

-    1. 🔐 Fix SQL Injection Vulnerability in Product Search
+    1. 🔐 Fix SQL Injection Vulnerability in Product Search (High priority)
-    1. 🔐 Replace MD5 Password Hashing with Secure Alternative
-    1. 🔐 Remove Sensitive Data from Debug Logging
-    1. 🔐 Remove Hardcoded Admin Credentials
-    1. 🔐 Fix Credit Card Data Storage Violations
+    1. 🔐 Fix Credit Card Data Storage Violations (Critical priority)

-    1. 🔐 Fix Input Validation Security Bypass
-    1. 🔐 Fix Predictable Session Token Generation
-    1. 🔐 Improve Email Validation Security
-    1. 🔐 Strengthen Password Security Requirements
-    1. 🔐 Reduce Information Disclosure in Error Messages
+    Although the credit card storage issue has a higher severity, the SQL injection issue is more straightforward to fix and can be addressed first.
+This allows you to validate your workflow with a simpler fix before tackling the more complex credit card storage violations.

-    These issues are associated with specific files and methods in the codebase.
-When organized by file association, the issues are as follows:
+    These issues are associated with specific files and methods in the codebase:

-    - **ProductService.cs**: Issue #1
-    - **UserService.cs**: Issues #2 and #3
-    - **PaymentService.cs**: Issue #3
-    - **SecurityValidator.cs**: Issues #4, #6, #7, #8, #9, and #10
-    - **Models/Order.cs**: Issue #5

-    Your remediation strategy should involve addressing each issue systematically, ensuring that fixes are implemented correctly and consistently.

-    To save time during this training exercise, you resolve all of the issues and then commit all code updates together.
-A file-based remediation strategy makes sense in this case.
-However, processing issues in large batches isn't a recommended best practice.
+    - **SQL Injection Issue**: ProductService.cs (SearchProducts method)
+    - **Credit Card Storage Issue**: Models/Order.cs (PaymentInfo class), PaymentService.cs (ProcessPayment method), SecurityValidator.cs (ValidateCreditCard method), and OrderRepository.cs (data persistence)

-    In a production environment, it's often better to address each issue individually with separate commits.
-This approach provides better traceability, easier code reviews, and safer rollback options if problems arise.
+    > **NOTE**: The GitHub Pull Requests extension supports processing issues individually and in separate branches.
+Resolving issues individually provides better traceability, easier code reviews, and safer rollback options if problems arise.
+In a production environment, you should address each issue individually with separate commits and pull requests.

+#### Resolve SQL Injection Vulnerability

+Use the following steps to resolve the SQL injection vulnerability:

 1. Close all open files in the code editor.